GregorR/nibackup/README.md

 as performing complete backups at preset intervals.
 The entire history of every file is saved with reverse binary diffs using the venerable `bsdiff`.

-NiBackup is based on the (Linux-specific) fanotify interface, which is in turn an improvement in some ways on the inotify interface.
+NiBackup is based on the (Linux-specific) fanotify and inotify interfaces.
 This means it detects changes *as they happen* on the filesystem, and keeps continuous, incremental backups.
-Unlike inotify, fanotify monitors the entire filesystem.
-NiBackup itself backs up a particular, specified directory.

 NiBackup is currently in a beta stage.
 I'm using it for my own backup, and making it publicly available, but there are some improvements yet to be made.